berkinkinay/dev.-jokes-API/README.md

 # Fetching data from random joke API url💻
-`This is about Fetching data with axios in React with a custom useFetch Hook and different variables in it.`
+`This is about data fetching with axios in React with a custom useFetch Hook and different variables in it.`

 ## Used Techs 🥰